sofa-framework/doc/15_Using_SOFA/50_Interact_with_the_mouse.md

 ------------------

 A Mouse Manager has been created in Sofa, allowing to easily create and change the interactions with the different buttons of the Mouse.
+Note that the Shift key needs to be hold during the operation.
 This panel is available through: *Edit -&gt; Mouse Manager* [![SofaMouseManager\_GUI](https://www.sofa-framework.org/wp-content/uploads/2014/11/SofaMouseManager_GUI1.png){.aligncenter .size-full .wp-image-1510 width="460"